JamieS56/Milestone-Project-4/README.md

     ![Add goal form wireframe](media/README/wireframes/add-goal-form.jpg)

-    The add goal form also was just designed for functionality.
-It has a dropdown menu for the players scoring and assisting and an input for the time of goal.
+    The add goal form also was just designed for functionality. with a dropdown for the players scoring and assisting and an input for the time of goal.

     Changes in final design:

-    * In the final design there is only one form for both teams and a select box at the top to choose the team.
-This is instead of two buttons, and allows for quicker change if the wrong team is chosen.
-I didn't include time of goal as a data included in the goal as I didn't have anywhere I was going to display it, however if I make a more indepth fixtures page where you can look at each individual fixture I could add it in then.
+    * In the final design theres only one form for both teams and a select box uptop to choose which team it's for insted of two seperate buttons as it meant you can change it quicker if you select the wrong team.
+I didn't include time of goal as a data included in the goal as I didn't have anywhere I was going to display it, but if I make a more indepth fixtures page where you can look at each individual fixture I could add it in then.

 * Book Tickets